kaushik-kundu/analytics-ai/aidp-lakehouse/process-refine/process-refine.md

 ---

+### Important Note

+If multiple users are working on this workshop, then replace _XX by _01, _02, _03 etc.

+For example
+- Use Source_01, Source_02, Source_03 etc instead of Source_XX
+- Use Gold_01, Gold_02, Gold_03 etc instead of Gold_XX
+---

-## Task 1: Load Sample Airline Data into SOURCE_DATA Schema in ATP instance
+## Task 1: Load Sample Airline Data into Source_XX Schema in ATP instance

-1. In SQL Developer Web (as SOURCE_DATA), create the AIRLINE_SAMPLE table:
+1. In SQL Developer Web (as Source_XX), create the AIRLINE_SAMPLE table:

 ```sql
 <copy>